Vilsack says the future for biofuels remains bright @BiodieselMag

 Rep. Cheri Bustos, D-Ill., also questioned Vilsack on the importance of biofuels and the Biden administration’s support for the industry.

 Vilsack outlined four primary benefits of the biofuels industry.
 He said the industry supports stability in farm income, increases jobs in rural areas, provides consumers with choice at the pump, and benefits the environment.
 “That’s why it’s important for the industry to have stability,” he said.
-“And, stability cones not just from setting a [strong RVO], but from making sure that number is real.”
+“And, stability comes not just from setting a [strong RVO], but from making sure that number is real.”
 He discussed the Trump administration’s overuse of SRE waivers, noting that RVOs finalized by Trump’s EPA were not real, rather they were greatly dissipated by the granting of SREs.
 The current administration plans to deny more than 65 pending SRE petitions, which will result in a “real” RVO.
 “I think the stability is going to be very helpful to this industry,” he said.

 Rep. Mary Miller, R-Ill., said her constituents are concerned about the Biden administration’s focus on electric vehicles and questioned if the administration has shown sufficient support for biofuels.